setup.py

 host: armv6-rpi-linux-gnueabihf

-The same workflow file also contains some steps test the resulting wheels and upload them to to PyPI.
+The same workflow file also contains some steps to test the resulting wheels and upload them to to PyPI.
 It's a good idea to check that the package version matches the Git tag before uploading anything.
-Also note the use of a secret for the PyPI access token.

 To build Universal Wheels for macOS (that work on both Intel- and ARM-based machines), you can set the following environment variables: